vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers and recommended to be 7 days in the TTL definition above.
-The maximum stale timer SHOULD be configurable, and defines the length of time after a record expires that it SHOULD be retained in the cache.
-The suggested value is 7 days, which gives time for monitoring to notice the resolution problem and for human intervention to fix it.
+The maximum stale timer should be configurable, and defines the length of time after a record expires that it should be retained in the cache.
+The suggested value is between 1 and 3 days.

 # Implementation Considerations